kmdlogic/kmd-logic-audit-client/README.md

 }
 ```

-If you wish to customise the behaviour audit logger, you may do so:
+If required you can customise the behaviour of the audit logger, but it is at your own risk:

 ```csharp
 var config = new SerilogSeqAuditClientConfiguration